Uncertainty Quantification for Recursive Estimation in Adaptive Safety-Critical Control: Introduction

-In this paper, we unite the aforementioned ideas to present a flexible framework for online parameter estimation and uncertainty quantification in the context of adaptive safety-critical control.
+In this paper, we unite SMID and concurrent learning adaptive control for online parameter estimation and uncertainty quantification in the context of adaptive safety-critical control.
 Our starting point is the classic \emph{recursive least squares} (RLS) algorithm for online parameter estimation.
-Inspired by \cite{Chowdhary}, we demonstrate how incorporating a history stack of data into RLS facilitates parameter convergence under milder conditions than the traditional PE condition (Sec. \ref{sec:RLS}).
-The key property of RLS that we exploit for uncertainty quantification is that the optimal parameter estimate at any point in time is an affine transformation of the initial estimate (Sec. \ref{sec:UQ}).
-This affine property allows for parameterizing the uncertainty using various objects that are closed under affine transformation -- in this paper, we leverage \emph{zonotopes} \cite{GirardHSCC05} (Sec. \ref{sec:zonotopes}) and \emph{Gaussian distributions} (Sec. \ref{sec:Gaussians}).
-Using zonotopes, our method results in a recursive SMID technique whose computations only require performing affine transformations rather than solving optimization problems such as in \cite{LopezLCSS21,CohenCDC22,Lopez}.
-Using Gaussians, our method results in a recursive BLR technique that avoids online matrix inversions, such as in \cite{SchoelligL4DC22}, and relies on a relaxed version of the PE condition assumed in \cite{PavoneACC22}.
-We demonstrate how both of these approaches facilitate the synthesis of safety-critical controllers for nonlinear systems with parametric uncertainties using CBFs (Sec. \ref{sec:cbf}).
-Finally, we demonstrate the benefits of online adaptation and uncertainty quantification via numerical examples (Sec. \ref{sec:sims}).
+Inspired by \cite{Chowdhary}, we first demonstrate how incorporating a history stack of data into RLS facilitates parameter convergence under milder conditions than the traditional PE condition, and analyze the impact of additive disturbances on such convergence results (Sec. \ref{sec:RLS}).
+We then demonstrate how the pointwise parameter estimates produced by RLS can be directly used to construct a set-based parameter estimate, allowing one to quantify the uncertainty in the original pointwise estimates.
+Our key insight is that the parameter estimate produced by RLS at any given point in time is an affine transformation of the initial estimate (Sec. \ref{sec:UQ}).
+This observation allows for parameterizing such estimates using various objects that are closed under affine transformation, such as zonotopes \cite{GirardHSCC05}.
+By replacing the initial pointwise parameter estimate with a zonotope containing the true parameters, this approach allows to compute, at each instant in time, another zonotope containing the true parameters using only the initial zonotope and pointwise estimate produced by RLS.
+Ultimately, this results in a \emph{recursive} SMID technique that maintains the computational efficiently of RLS while producing set-based parameter estimates that allow for uncertainty quantification in the presence of additive disturbances.
+We demonstrate how this approach facilitates the synthesis of safety-critical controllers for uncertain nonlinear systems (Sec. \ref{sec:cbf}) and illustrate the efficacy of our approach with various examples.